Medires Publishers - Article

 The purpose for the design of shaft is to ensure the appropriate firmness and rigidness needed to transfer a useful force is ensured.
 The firmness in the twisting force of shafts made of ductile materials are usually calculated on the fundamental of the maximum shear theory.
 The shear force diagram of the shaft is represented in Figure 3.

-Fig 2: Shear Force Diagram of the Shaft
+Figure2: Shear Force Diagram of the Shaft

-Determination of power required to drive the pulley and shaft
+Determination of Power Required to Drive the Pulley and Shaft

-Fig 3: Power Transmitted by a Belt
+Figure3: Power Transmitted by a Belt

 Let